inspire-helsinki-2019/challenge/docs/signup.md

 more info and guidance on getting your team ready.
 There will be an informative webinar arranged for each of the [challenges](/) before the sign up closes.
 Everyone is welcome to join these webinars, and all signed up teams will be automatically invited.

+The challenge organisers and partners will be available in [Spectrum discussion forum](https://spectrum.chat/inspire-helsinki) to answer any of your questions considering the data challenges.
+All the teams are also encouraged to join the discussions to share ideas and learn together.

 The **first 10 teams to sign up are eligible for one (1) 100% discount code per team for the [Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/)** in Helsinki on 22 - 24 October (save up to 350€).
 After the signing up, the eligible team leaders receive discount codes to use when [registering](https://www.inspire-helsinki-2019.fi/register)